 Are you thinking of opening an indoor sports facility but have no clue where to start or what the process might entail?
 Since 2001, On Deck Sports has helped more than 1,300 customers open their sports facilities.
 So, we have some insight.
-We thought it would be good to share so we recently sat down with our Director of Operations, Seth Rogers.
+We thought it would be good to share so we recently sat down with our Project Operations team.

 Q: What are some trends you are seeing with indoor facility design?